The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Preliminaries on Thurston's metric

 However, when the lamination $\nu$ has (uncountably) infinitely many leaves, the situation is much subtler as only finitely many leaves in $\nu$ bound the complementary ideal triangles, and it is far from obvious as to whether Thurston's $e^t$-stretch maps on these complementary ideal triangles continuously extend to all the leaves in $\nu$.
-Instead, Thurston studies the space of all possible hyperbolic metrics on small $\epsilon$-neighbourhoods of $\nu$, and parametrises this space in terms of functions describing transverse measured foliations (with mainly horocyclic leaves) transverse to $\nu$ on the aforementioned $\epsilon$-neighbourhood.
+Instead, Thurston studies the space of all possible hyperbolic metrics on small $\epsilon$-neighbourhoods of $\nu$, and parametrises this space in terms of functions describing transversely measured foliations (with mainly horocyclic leaves) transverse to $\nu$ on the aforementioned $\epsilon$-neighbourhood.

 To get a sense of how this works, observe that the stretch-invariant horocyclic foliation on an ideal triangle (see \cref{fig:stretch-triangle}) is endowed with a natural transverse measure which measures the arc-length of subsegments of the leaves of $\nu$ (this determines the transverse measure).

-Thurston shows \cite[Proposition~4.1]{ThS} that any such transverse measured foliation (with closed leaves around cusps and with infinite transverse measure in the neighbourhoods of cusps) is realised by a hyperbolic metric on the $\epsilon$-neighbourhood of $\nu$ in such a way that the transverse measure of the foliation measures arc-length on subsegments of the leaves of $\nu$.
-In so doing, he shows that the initial transverse measured foliation describing the neighbourhood of $\nu$ in $x\in\teich(S)$, when multiplied by $e^t$, $t\in[0,\infty)$, corresponds to a ray of hyperbolic metrics in the $\epsilon$-neighbourhood of $\nu$.
+Thurston shows \cite[Proposition~4.1]{ThS} that any such transversely measured foliation (with closed leaves around cusps and with infinite transverse measure in the neighbourhoods of cusps) is realised by a hyperbolic metric on the $\epsilon$-neighbourhood of $\nu$ in such a way that the transverse measure of the foliation measures arc-length on subsegments of the leaves of $\nu$.
+In so doing, he shows that the initial transversely measured foliation describing the neighbourhood of $\nu$ in $x\in\teich(S)$, when multiplied by $e^t$, $t\in[0,\infty)$, corresponds to a ray of hyperbolic metrics in the $\epsilon$-neighbourhood of $\nu$.
 The requisite ray $\{x_t\}_{t\in[0,\infty)}$ of metrics and the associated Lipschitz maps $\{\phi_t\}$ are obtained by filling in the rest of the surface using $e^t$-stretch maps on ideal triangles.
-The family of hyperbolic metrics defined by this ray satisfy the previously listed properties.
+The family of hyperbolic metrics defined by this ray satisfies the previously listed properties.

-\begin{definition}[stretch lines and stretch rays] The ray $\{x_t\}_{t\geq 0}$ in Teichm\"uller space is called a \emph{stretch ray} starting at $x_0$, and a line $\{x_t\}_{t\in \mathbb{R}}$ obtained in this way is a called \emph{stretch line}. we use the term \emph{stretch path} to refer to either a stretch line or a stretch ray. \end{definition}
+\begin{definition}[stretch lines and stretch rays] The ray $\{x_t\}_{t\geq 0}$ in Teichm\"uller space is called a \emph{stretch ray} starting at $x_0$, and a line $\{x_t\}_{t\in \mathbb{R}}$ obtained in this way is a called \emph{stretch line}.
+We use the term \emph{stretch path} to refer to a subarc of either a stretch line or a stretch ray.
+The complete lamination $\nu$ used for this construction is called the {\em stretching locus} of the path. \end{definition}